 Hawaiian Ensemble is Kamehameha Schools Maui's premiere performance group.
 Haumāna learn, demonstrate and share their Hawaiian culture through mele, hula and oli.
 Haumāna learn an extensive repertoire of Hawaiian songs, dance and chant.
 They are official representatives of the kula in the community by performing at special events, blessings and dedications outside of school.
 Enrollment in this course is by audition only.
-Two sections will be offered simultaneously: 0.5 credit music, 0.5 credit hula.
+Two sections will be offered simultaneously, music, hula.

-'Ukulele I [MH04203] Semester/1.0 credit
+'Ukulele I [MH04203]